-Differentiation: Of the 12 problems on this final exam, problems 2, 3, 4, and 5 on the calculator part, and problems 1a, 4, and 5 on the non-calculator part either explicitly or implicitly required the students to take a derivative of some function in order to be able to solve the problem.
-Problem 1(a) on the non-calculator part required the students to understand the definition of the derivative.
-Problem 5 on the non-calculator part required the students to connect the first derivative of a function with the function increasing or decreasing and to connect the second derivative with the concavity of the function.
+Differentiation: Of the 18 problems on this final exam, problems 2, 4, 5, and 6 on the calculator part, and problems 1, 5, 6, and 7 on the non-calculator part either explicitly or implicitly required the students to take a derivative of some function in order to be able to solve the problem.
+Problem 1 on the non-calculator part required the students to understand the definition of the derivative.
+Problem 7 on the non-calculator part required the students to connect the first derivative of a function with the function increasing or decreasing and to connect the second derivative with the concavity of the function.
 Problem 2 on the calculator part required the students to apply differentiation techniques without having an explicitly stated function.
-Problem 3 on the calculator part required students to connect the derivative to optimizing a quantity given certain restrictions.
-Problem 4 on the calculator part required students to connect the first derivative to the first derivative of a function (related rates).
-Problem 5 on the calculator part required the students to with respect to time (related rates).
-Problem 5 on the calculator part required the student to connect the first derivative of a function with the function increasing or decreasing and to connect the student to connect the first derivative of a function with the function increasing or decreasing and to connect the first derivative of a function with the function increasing or decreasing and to connect the first derivative of a function with the function increasing or decreasing and to connect the second derivative with concavity of the function.
+Problem 4 on the calculator part required students to connect the derivative to optimizing a quantity given certain restrictions.
+Problem 5 on the calculator part required students to connect the derivative to a change in quantities with respect to time (related rates).

-Integration: Of the 12 problems on this final exam, problems 1(b), 3, and 6 on the noncalculator part, and problems 6(a) and 6(b) on the calculator part either explicitly or implicitly required students to integrate some function in order to be able to solve the problem.
-Problem 1(b) on the non-calculator part required the students to understand the definition of the definite integral to obtain the exact value of the definite integral.
-Problems 3 and 6 either explicitly or implicitly required students to integrate some function in order to be able to solve the problem.
+Integration: Of the 12 problems on this final exam, problems 2, 8, and 9 on the non-calculator part, and problem 7 on the calculator part either explicitly or implicitly required students to integrate some function in order to be able to solve the problem.
+Problem 2 on the non-calculator part required the students to understand the definition of the definite integral to obtain the exact value of the definite integral.
+The remaining problems either explicitly or implicitly required students to integrate some function in order to be able to solve the problem.